bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 For Disaster Recovery (DR) you need the following information:

--  Actual bareos-sd.conf with config options enabled as described above, including, among others, a definition of a director with the Key Encryption Key used for creating the encryption keys of the volumes.
+-  Actual bareos-sd configuration files with config options enabled as described above, including, among others, a definition of a director with the Key Encryption Key used for creating the encryption keys of the volumes.

 -  The actual keys used for the encryption of the volumes.

-This data needs to be availabe as a so called crypto cache file which is used by the plugin when no connection to the director can be made to do a lookup (most likely on DR).
+This data needs to be available as a so called crypto cache file which is used by the plugin when no connection to the director can be made to do a lookup (most likely on DR).

 Most of the times the needed information, e.g. the bootstrap info, is available on recently written volumes and most of the time the encryption cache will contain the most recent data, so a recent copy of the :file:`bareos-sd.<portnr>.cryptoc` file in the working directory is enough most of the time.
 You can also save the info from database in a safe place and use bscrypto to populate this info (VolumeName |rarr| EncryptKey) into the crypto cache file used by
 :command:`bextract` and :command:`bscan`.
 You can use :command:`bscrypto` with the following flags to create a new or update an existing crypto cache file e.g.: